rrumale/multitenant_indepth/manage-app/manage-app.md

 In this context of an application container, the term “application” means “master application definition.”
 For example, the application might include definitions of tables, views, and packages.

+Watch the video below for an overview of Oracle Application Container.

 [](youtube:ZPOjjF3kCvo)

 An application container is an optional, user-created CDB component that stores data and metadata for one or more application back ends.
 A CDB includes zero or more application containers.